 To learn more about Steph’s recent announcement, read the full article in Sports Illustrated here.

 Steph isn’t the only professional athlete that is living with keratoconus.
 Brandon Williams, defensive tackle for the Baltimore Ravens, and Tommy Pham, outfielder for the Tampa Bay Rays, have also been vocal about having this condition.
-For more information on keratoconus, visit our website.
+For more information on keratoconus, follow Living with KC on Twitter, Instagram, and Facebook.